lunchbag/hugo-blog/content/posts/new-beginnings.md

 Instead, it has reached a sustained level of stability and profitability appropriate for supporting my personal lifestyle.
 Along with that came a host of intangibles–it taught me grit, perseverance, and initiative.
 It helped my self-confidence immensely by dampening my imposter syndrome.
 It showed me what I was able to achieve on my own, and the influence that I, as a singular person, can have on a community of other builders, entrepreneurs and people interested in tracking their personal finance.

-Having gotten to this point while enjoying the journey, working at my own pace and without the pressure of outside investors, would make me <span class="highlight">choose this path a million times over</span> a traditional Silicon Valley career, joining an accelerator, or taking investment money to build out a business.
+Having gotten to this point while enjoying the journey, working at my own pace and without the pressure of outside investors, would make me choose this path a million times over a traditional Silicon Valley career, joining an accelerator, or taking investment money to build out a business.
 In fact, [those were exactly the paths I went down](https://lunchbag.ca/my-journey-so-far/) before pursuing Lunch Money.

 What I realized while building Lunch Money in public and meeting other folks on the same path is that there is a gap in the industry to encourage and support more founders to stay bootstrapped and put their own needs and goals first. <span class="highlight">It should come as no surprise because in this case, only the founder wins.</span>